-- Live under different standards.
+- Live by different standards.
 Rising “above the law” so that the leader lives by a different set of rules than others are held accountable to.

 - Become a controlling person.
 All leaders exercise control for the good of the organization.
-This is very different than a leader becoming a controlling leader and holding people down or even getting dangerously close to oppressing the people.
+This is very different than a leader becoming a controlling leader and holding people down rather than training and empowering them.

 3) Purity Temptations